500px/mobile-unified-strings/README.md

 ## How to submit a translation correction

-If you're familiar with `git` clone this repository, update the `master.txt` in sepparate branch, and submit pull request.
+If you're familiar with `git` clone this repository, update the `master.txt` in separate branch, and submit a pull request.

 If you're not familiar with `git`
 - You would need to [create](https://github.com/join?source=header-home) Github account